Revised crystal structure and electronic properties of high dielectric Ba(Fe$_{1/2}$Nb$_{1/2}$)O$_{3}$ ceramics: Abstract

 \section{Abstract}

-{\bfn} (BFN) ceramics are considered to be a potential candidate for technological applications owing to their high dielectric constant over a wide range of temperature values.
+{\bfn} ceramics are considered to be promising for technological applications owing to their high dielectric constant over a wide range of temperatures.
 However, there exists considerable discrepancy over the structural details.
-We address this discrepancy through a comparative analysis of the earlier reported structures and combined X-ray diffraction (XRD) at room temperature and neutron powder diffraction (NPD) measurements in the range of 5K up to room temperature.
+We address this discrepancy through a combined x-ray diffraction at room temperature and neutron powder diffraction measurements in the range from 5K up to room temperature, supplemented by a comparative analysis of the earlier reported structures.
 Our study reveals a cubic structure with space group $Pm\bar{3}m$ at all measured temperatures.
-The local environment of the Fe ions is investigated using X-ray near edge structure (XANES) and extended X-ray absorption fine structure (EXAFS) technique.
-A detailed investigation of the electronic properties of the synthesized BFN ceramics is carried out by combination of theoretical and experimental tools: X-ray photoelectron spectroscopy (XPS), X-ray absorption spectroscopy (XAS) and density functional theory (DFT) within GGA$+U$.
-The bandgap is estimated using the diffuse reflectance measurements in the UV-Vis-NIR range and an appropriate value of the electron-electron correlation strength $U$ is estimated based on the UV-Vis-NIR and the XAS spectra.
+Further, the x-ray near edge structure and extended x-ray absorption fine structure studies on the local environment of the Fe ions is consistent with the cubic symmetry.
+An appropriate value of $U$ for DFT+$U$ calculations is obtained by comparison with x-ray absorption spectroscopy, which agrees well with the earlier reported electronic properties.